prachigauriar/ChaosGame/README.md

 # The Chaos Game

-This is a simple Mac app that generates points for the [Chaos Game][ChaosGame].
+This is a simple iOS app that generates points for the [Chaos Game][ChaosGame].
 It’s mostly just a toy app that I built to explore the math, but feel free to use it as an example.

-* Implements the very simple mathematics of Chaos Game.
+* Implements the very simple mathematics of Chaos Game in Swift.
-* Uses `NSViewController` with multiple child view controllers to implement a single-window interface.
+* Uses SwiftUI with Combine to implement the user interface.
 * Draws many hundreds of thousands of points in a SceneKit view with good performance.

-## To-Do (at some point)

-* Add more vertex selectors.
-* Add configurable parameters for point appearance.
-* Implement image export.

 ## Cool Fractals I’ve Found: